knoxa/knoxa.github.io/examples/concepts/index.md

 ## Things to think about

 Concept lattices relate objects through common attributes, and attributes through common objects.
-It's useful in ontology.
+They're useful in ontology.

 Can FCA be used as part of a NLP process to extract information from text?
 FCA can certainly be used to derive structured results from the output of NLP, but it might also be useful internally to some NLP process to assess intermediate results and direct the focus of specialist NLP algorithms.